simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

     import epydemic
     import math
     import numpy
-    from mpmath import polylog as Li   # use standard name
+    from mpmath import polylog

+    def PowerLawWithCutoffNetwork(epydemic.NetworkGenerator):

+        N = 'hcn,n'           #: Experimental parameter for the order of the network ALPHA = 'hcn,alpha'   #: Experimental parameter for the exponent of the distribution KAPPA = 'hcn.kappa'   #: Experimewntal parameter for the cutoff of the distribution

+        def __init__(self, params=None, limit=None):
+            super(PowerLawWithCutoffNetwork, self).__init__(params, limit)

-    def makePowerlawWithCutoff( self, alpha, kappa ):
+        def _makePowerlawWithCutoff( self, alpha, kappa ):
             '''Create a model function for a powerlaw distribution with exponential cutoff.

             :param alpha: the exponent of the distribution
             :param kappa: the degree cutoff
             :returns: a model function'''
-        C = Li(alpha, math.exp(-1.0 / kappa))
+            C = polylog(alpha, math.exp(-1.0 / kappa))
             def p( k ):
                 return (pow((k + 0.0), -alpha) * math.exp(-(k + 0.0) / kappa)) / C
             return p

-    def generateFrom( self, N, p, maxdeg = 100 ):
+        def _generateFrom( self, N, p, maxdeg = 100 ):
             '''Generate a random graph with degree distribution described by a model function.

             :param N: number of numbers to generate
             :param p: model function
             :param maxdeg: maximum node degree we'll consider (defaults to 100)
-        :returns: a network with the given degree distribution'''
+            :returns: a network with the given degree distribution''' rng = numpy.random.default_rng()

-        # construct degrees according to the distribution given
-        # by the model function
             ns = []
             t = 0
             for i in range(N):
                 while True:
-                k = 1 + int (numpy.random.random() * (maxdeg - 1))
+                    # draw a random degree
+                    k = rng.integers(1, maxdeg)

+                    # do we include a node with this degree?
-                if numpy.random.random() < p(k):
+                    if rng.random() < p(k):
-                    ns = ns + [ k ]
+                        # yes, add it to the sequence; otherwise,
+                        # draw again
+                        ns.append(k)
-                    t = t + k
+                        t += k
                         break

+            # the final sequence of degrees has to sum to an even
+            # number, as each edge has two endpoints
-        # if the sequence is odd, choose a random element
+            # if the sequence is odd, remove an element and draw
-        # and increment it by 1 (this doesn't change the
+            # another from the distribution, repeating until the
-        # distribution significantly, and so is safe)
+            # overall sequence is even
-        if t % 2 != 0:
+            while t % 2 != 0:
+                # pick a node at random
-            i = int(numpy.random.random() * len(ns))
+                i = rng.integers(0, len(ns) - 1)

-            ns[i] = ns[i] + 1
+                # remove it from the sequence and from the total
+                t -= ns[i]
+                del ns[i]

+                # choose a new node to replace the one we removed
+                while True:
+                    # draw a new degree from the distribution
+                    k = rng.integers(1, maxdeg)

+                    # do we include a node with this degree?
+                    if rng.random() < p(k):
+                        # yes, add it to the sequence; otherwise,
+                        # draw again
+                        ns.append(k)
+                        t += k
+                        break

             # populate the network using the configuration
             # model with the given degree distribution
-        g = networkx.configuration_model(ns, create_using = networkx.Graph())
+            g = networkx.configuration_model(ns,
-        g = g.subgraph(max(networkx.connected_components(g), key = len)).copy()
-        g.remove_edges_from(list(g.selfloop_edges()))
+                                             create_using=networkx.Graph())
             return g

+        def _generate(self, params):
+            '''Generate the human contact network.

+            :param params: the experimental parameters
+            :returns: a network'''
+            N = params[self.N]
+            alpha = paramns[self.ALPHA]
+            kappa = params[self.KAPPA]

+            return self._generateFrom(N, self._makePowerlawWithCutoff(alpha, kappa))

-The ``makePowerlawWithCutoff`` function just transcribes the definition of the distribution from above, taking the distribution parameters :math:`\alpha` and :math:`\kappa` and returning a model function that, for any degree :math:`k`, returns the probability :math:`p_k` of encountering a node of that degree.
+The ``_makePowerlawWithCutoff()`` method just transcribes the definition of the distribution from above, taking the distribution parameters :math:`\alpha` and :math:`\kappa` and returning a model function that, for any degree :math:`k`, returns the probability :math:`p_k` of encountering a node of that degree.

-The actual construction of the network is done in the ``generateFrom`` function using the configuration model, where we first build a list of :math:`N` node degrees by repeatedly drawing from the powerlaw-with-cutoff distribution.
-Actually this function will construct a network with *any* desired degree distribution by defining an appropriate model function.
+The actual construction of the network is done in the ``_generateFrom()`` method using the configuration model, where we first build a list of :math:`N` node degrees by repeatedly drawing from the powerlaw-with-cutoff distribution.
+(Actually this function will construct a network with *any* desired degree distribution by defining an appropriate model function.)

+The ``_generate()`` method unpacks the order, exponent, and cutoff parameters and passes them to the methods that actually do the work.

 You can use this code to create human population models that you then pass to an experiment (an instance of :class:`Dynamics`) that runs the appropriate network process over the network.
-You can also embed the code into a class for use in larger-scale
-experiments: see :ref:`build-network-in-experiment` for an explanation of this approach.